psolymos/academic-website-template/publications/index.md

 </aside>

-These selectors will come here eventually:
+These selectors will come here eventually...

 - Years: {% for y in site.data.categories.publications.years %} {{ y }}{% endfor %}
 - Types: {% for ty in site.data.categories.publications.types %} {{ ty }}{% endfor %}